rogerhu/compsci_guides/Dynamic-Programming.md

 The result will be: `The 6th Fibonacci number is 8 and requires 7 computations`

-At its core, thats really all there is to dynamic programming.
+At its core, that's really all there is to DP.
 Once you find a recursive solution to your problem that exhibits the computational explosion because of wasteful repetition you can really improve performance by saving computation and adding storage.

-Similar to other recursive algorithms, however, there can be some benefit to transforming the problem into an iterative algorithm.
-When you do this you will often benefit by making the algorithm even more efficient by using storage more effectively, both in terms of the function call stack and auxillary storage for the problem itself.
-In terms of dynamic programming, we consider this the [[Bottom Up DP Technique]].
+Similar to other recursive algorithms; however, there can be some benefit to transforming the problem into an iterative algorithm.
+When you do this you will often benefit by making the algorithm even more efficient by using storage more effectively, both in terms of the function call stack and auxiliary storage for the problem itself.
+In terms of DP, we consider this the [[Bottom Up DP Technique]].

 ## Time/Space Complexity